storybookjs/ember/docs/writing-tests/visual-testing.md

 ---
-title: 'Visual Testing with Storybook'
+title: 'Visual testing with Storybook'
 ---

 Visual tests, also called visual regression tests, catch bugs in UI appearance.
 They work by taking screenshots of every story and comparing them commit-to-commit to identify changes.